awsdocs/aws-iot-docs/developerguide/dynamic-thing-groups.md

       + **NO:** The thing can't be added to the dynamic thing group, an error is logged, and an [ `AddThingToDynamicThingGroupsFailed` metric](metrics_dimensions.md#iot-metrics) is generated\.
       + **YES:** Remove the thing from the most recent dynamic thing group it is a member of, log an error, and add the thing to the dynamic thing group\.
 This generates an error and an [ `AddThingToDynamicThingGroupsFailed` metric](metrics_dimensions.md#iot-metrics) for the dynamic thing group from which the thing was removed\.

 When a thing in a dynamic thing group no longer meets the search query, it is removed from the dynamic thing group\.
 Likewise, when a thing is updated to meet a dynamic thing group's search query, it is then added to the group as previously described\.
-These additions and removals are normal and do not produce error log entries\.
+These additions and removals are normal and don't produce error log entries\.

 ### With `overrideDynamicGroups` enabled, static groups take priority over dynamic groups<a name="membership-limit"></a>